Why Force-Free, Positive Reinforcement Dog Training?

 -

-When I am not working privately with clients, you might find me on deployment, working as a Professional Behavior Responder for the ASPCA’s Anti-Cruelty Behavior Team or serving as a Board Member for the Humane Alliance of Rescue Trainers.
+When I am not working privately with clients, which I've been doing since 2015, you might find me serving as a board member for the Humane Alliance of Rescue Trainers.

-In my free time, I enjoy climbing, skiing, running, soccer, and taking my goofy adopted mutt, Buster and senior adopted Pomeranian, Banchan on hikes in beautiful Colorado.
+I live in Boulder County with my partner, Jon, and our goofy adopted senior dog, Buster, and regal adopted senior cat, Neji.
+In my free time, I enjoy skiing, running, soccer, climbing, and taking Buster on hikes in beautiful Colorado.

 In the media: